ADVERIE/valmiki/README.md

 ## Configuration (Environment Variables)

 * `PORT`: The port number the Uvicorn server inside the container listens on.
 Defaults to `8000`.
-Can be set during `docker run` using the `-e PORT=<desired_port>` flag (remember to map the host port accordingly with `-p`).
+Can be set during `docker run` using the `-e` flag: `docker run -p 8080:8080 -e PORT=8080 --name valmiki valmiki`.
 Model paths are currently hardcoded relative to the `predictor.py` file but could be made configurable via environment variables if needed.

 ## Deployment on AWS